-It sounds attractive, and refinancing definitely yields a number of financial benefits if done effectively, but it’s important to first understand what refinancing is, what equity unlocking refers to, and whether you’ve built enough of it in your home to make refinancing a viable option.
+It might be an attractive prospect, and refinancing can yield other financial benefits too, but it's important to understand what refinancing is, what equity unlocking refers to, and whether you've got enough equity in your home to bother.

 What is refinancing?